 Artusi’s May: Tuscan Chicken Liver Pate

-If there was one defining Tuscan recipe for me it might just be the recipe for chicken liver pate served on crostini, generally known in Italian as Crostini di Fegatini, Crostini Neri or Crostini Toscani.
+If there was one defining Tuscan recipe for me it might just be the recipe for chicken liver pate served on crostini, otherwise known in Italian as crostini di fegatini, crostini neri (‘black crostini’) or crostini toscani.

-This favourite Tuscan antipasto is rustic, tasty, cheap and sensible (why throw away a perfectly good part of the chicken?) and it features on the menu of literally every trattoria in Tuscany, not to mention on the tables for every birthday, Christmas or other important family gathering in a Tuscan home.
+This favourite Tuscan antipasto is rustic, tasty, cheap and sensible, reflecting the peasant roots of Tuscan cooking where nothing was thrown away (this makes good use of day old bread and cheap chicken livers) and it features on the menu of literally every trattoria in Tuscany, not to mention on the tables for every birthday, Easter, Christmas or other important family gathering in a Tuscan home.

-Some even believe that this pate is one of the recipes that Catherine de’ Medici brought with her to France, only to have the French reinterpret this recipe as their foie gras with sauternes.
+Some even believe that this pate is one of the recipes that Florentine noblewoman Catherine de’ Medici brought with her to France when she married Henry II, only to have the French reinterpret this recipe as their foie gras.

-There are as many recipes for Crostini di Fegatini as there are grandmothers in Tuscany, so this recipe inevitably varies from one household to the next.
-Artusi’s version is quite different to the one in my husband’s family, which is made with the addition of capers, salty anchovies and walnuts, which give a nice, dark colour.
-But, as we are here to honour Artusi’s 120 year old recipe, this one is made instead with a soffritto of finely diced vegetables and dried porcini mushrooms to add flavour.
+There are as many recipes for crostini di fegatini as there are grandmothers in Tuscany, so this recipe inevitably varies from one household to the next.
+Pellegrino Artusi’s version is quite different to the one in my husband’s family, which is made with the addition of capers, salty anchovies and walnuts.
+But, as we are here to honour Artusi’s recipe from his 120 year old cookbook, Science in the Kitchen and the Art of Eating Well, this one is made instead with a soffritto of finely diced vegetables and dried porcini mushrooms to add flavour.
+Today these are not such typical ingredients but they make a somewhat lighter pate than the usual earthy, dense fegatini spread.

-A small adjustment to the original recipe here is the addition of chicken hearts together with the livers – this is optional.
+A small adjustment to the original recipe here is the addition of chicken hearts together with the livers.
 You can make it with all liver if you prefer; in Tuscan supermarkets the hearts and livers are sold together so they are often cooked together for this dish.
+Artusi chops his pate ingredients (a mezzaluna is perfect for this) for a rustic topping but the final texture of the pate is completely up to you — some prefer a smoother pate, in this case you can puree the mixture with a hand blender directly in the pan.
+A Tuscan would also likely use olive oil in place of the butter here — although Artusi lived in Florence for many years, he is originally from Emilia-Romagna where butter is used more often.

 - 1 eschalot